ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/container-demo-2/README.md

 ls ./models/
 ls ./output/vgg19/
 ```

+Note: We *can* create a python virtual environment and install our libraries there.
+But this requires extra work and is not always guaranteed to work because of underlying OS and libraries.

+Using a containerized solution can also improve efficiency in performing work and moving back and forth between the HPC and local work.
+Changes made in the container can be pushed to an image repository and pulled down to other local machines.

 Finally exit from the container and exit the compute node so we do not continue to consume GPU resources
 ```